menu

 Auburndale is a densely urban neighborhood (based on population density) located in Miami, Florida.

-Auburndale real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) townhomes and apartment complexes/high-rise apartments.
+Auburndale real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and townhomes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Auburndale neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built before 1940.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics